 Inflation may be coming, but it may be possible to prepare for it.
 If you put your money into investments, rather than keeping it as cash savings, you may be able to avoid its value being whittled away.

 There is a downside to investment.
 In a savings account, your money up to £85,000 is protected by the governments’ Financial Services Compensation Scheme (FSCS).
-Investment means some risk.
-The value of investments is not guaranteed, they can fall as well as rise, and if a business fails, you could lose your capital.
-Investors can lose money – but in return for the risk, they could make more than savings will offer and with proper advice, it should be possible to keep the risks under control.
+There are no such guarantees with an investment.
+The value can fall as well as rise, although with proper advice, it should be possible to keep the risks under control.

 Starting investing can seem a big step, but with help from the Continuum team, investing – in a tax-free ISA – can be as easy as saving.
 We can help you select funds where your money will be invested by expert managers with the aim of providing the growth or the income you need.